 - Leave your cell phone at home to avoid being tracked

 - Consider using encrypted messages

-- Keep your reporting out of the cloud by recording audio on old-school tape recorders and avoid online AI transcription services for sensitive interviews. (“Analog, baby,” Lyons advised)
+- Keep your reporting out of the cloud by recording audio on old-school tape recorders and avoid online AI transcription services for sensitive interviews. (“Analog, baby,” Lyons advised.)

 Kathleen McGrory of ProPublica shared lessons she learned while reporting on alarming death rates in the heart surgery unit of a children’s hospital in Tampa.
 She used hospital discharge data to quantify the death rates and put them in context.
 Because doctors were reluctant to discuss their colleagues on the record, she asked them to point her to documents that could inform her reporting while minimizing the doctors’ exposure.
-She also took care to vet information she received, such as asking to look at text messages or written notes that could confirm past events or conversations.
+She also took care to vet the information she received, such as asking to look at text messages or written notes to confirm past events or conversations.

 She found publicly available testimony relevant to her story in unlikely places.
 For example, a doctor who would not comment on the record had given relevant information in a public meeting on whether a competing facility should be built.